mozilla/glean/docs/user/reference/metrics/text.md

 ### `testGetNumRecordedErrors`

-Gets number of errors recorded for a given text metric.
+Gets the number of errors recorded for a given text metric.

 {{#include ../../../shared/tab_header.md}}